ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Tweet Search.rst

 Rebuild and run the demo.

-.. rubric:: JSON Parsing
-   :name: json-parsing

-Search results are returned in JSON (JavaScript Object Notation) format.
-``TweetsModel`` uses an XMLHTTPRequest object to send an HTTP GET request, and calls JSON.parse() on the returned text string to convert it to a JavaScript object.
-Each object representing a tweet is then added to a
-`ListModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/#listmodel>`_ :
+Search results are returned in JSON (JavaScript Object Notation) format. ``TweetsModel`` uses an XMLHTTPRequest object to send an HTTP GET request, and calls JSON.parse() on the returned text string to convert it to a JavaScript object.
+Each object representing a tweet is then added to a `ListModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/#listmodel>`_ :

 .. code:: qml